farhanaahmed/social-app-graphql/README.md

 #### Create a Post (Mutation)

+This mutation creates a new post and associates it with the mock user (ID 1).

 ```json
 {
   "query": "mutation { createPost(content: \"This is my first post via GraphQL!\") { id content user { username } } }"